-He, Yufu. 易鏡:11卷;附: 學易管窺2卷 Yi Jing: 11 juan; fu: Xue Yi Guan Kui 2 juan.
+He, Yufu.
+Yi Jing; fu: Xue Yi Guan Kui.
 China: Publisher Unknown.
 1884.

 b.
-Internationally regarded writer and recording artist, Michael Drake, acknowledges on page 56 of his book that, "the I-Ching became... 'the mirror of men's minds,'" a statement based upon one of several prefaces in He Yufu's edited book Yi Jing; fu: Xue Yi Guan Kui.
-(Reflection and Observation of the I-Ching).
+Internationally regarded writer and recording artist, Michael Drake, acknowledges on page 56 of his book that, "the I-Ching became... 'the mirror of men's minds,'" a statement based upon one of several prefaces in He Yufu's edited book Yi Jing, and Xue Yi Guan Kui (Reflection and Observation of the I-Ching).